 Programs That Empower

-The Center expands the reach of our Health & Wellness department, offering hands-on, evidence-based programs that help individuals and families make lasting lifestyle changes and help reduce food waste.
+The Center offers hands-on, evidence-based programs that help individuals and families make lasting lifestyle changes and help reduce food waste, while also connecting neighbors with resources that address the social drivers of health.

 - Cooking Matters for Families